-Keep your cool and arrive at your destination with your sanity in tact.
+Keep your cool and arrive at your destination with your sanity intact.
 Keeping kids calm on planes is our main priority (unless you can get them to sleep… winning!) and minimising how much sugar you give them plays a big part.
 Avoid sugary snacks that are likely to spike their blood sugar and send them crazy.
-It might be tempting to placate your tantruming toddler with a packet of Skittles, but it will just prop them up for a bigger crash later on.
+It might be tempting to placate your tantruming toddler with a packet of Skittles, but it will just prep them for a bigger crash later on.
 We suggest snacks that are low in sugar or are sweetened naturally.

-4. Good mothering can wait until you disembark
+4. Good parenting can wait until you disembark

 5. A good snack box can make all the difference